aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-variables.md

 ![Figure: Enable Trunk Groups](../../../media/enable_trunk_groups.png)

-While it is recommented for consistency to set `enable_trunk_groups` for all devices in the fabric, it can also be set in group_vars or host_vars since trunk-groups are only local to a switch.
+While it is recommended for consistency to set `enable_trunk_groups` for all devices in the fabric, it can also be set in group_vars or host_vars since trunk-groups are only local to a switch.

 !!! warning